DAMONA

 damona --help

-where you will see the list of Damona commands (may be different with time) (may be:
+where you will see the list of Damona commands (may be different with time):

 activate Activate a damona environment.